selfhosted-heaven/tautulli-docker-compose/README.md

-# Tautulli in a Docker Compose
+# Tautulli in Docker Compose
 ## Introduction
 This repository contains a Docker compose file for running Tautulli.
 It contains a sample file with some variables that can be changed to your liking.